The Cutting Edge (novel): Characters

-Major themes

-Allusions/references to other works
+Allusions or references to other works

 The history of Rap, Insolan, and a younger Shandie are recounted in the series A Man of His Word by Dave Duncan.

-Allusions/references to actual history, geography and current science
+Allusions or references to actual history, geography and current science

 There are allusions to the Roman Empire, in the military structure and names of the Impire.

 The land of Zark, which features prominently in the first series and again briefly in this story, is based largely upon cultural and geographic elements from the Middle East.